Why is my cat meowing at night? I just want to sleep!

 —excerpt from The Cat Whisperer

 It’s not uncommon for my clients at The Cat Behavior Clinic to tell me that they have not had a good night’s sleep in several years.
 Their cats have been routinely waking them up all throughout their sleep by meowing at night, especially between the wee hours of 3 and 5 a.m.
 This common feline behaviour can occur because of a cat’s natural instincts, because of other factors at play, or both.
+Some cat breeds are chattier than others and breed disposition may also factor into night-time interruptions.
 A good night’s sleep has become a thing of the past for many cat owners and they are happy to get even four hours of sleep each night.
 Some of my clients have practically fallen asleep driving to work in the morning due to not getting enough sleep!

 Common reasons for your cat’s nighttime vocalizations: